ogemboeugene/vision-ui-dashboard-react-1/README.md

 **Example Pages**

 If you want to get inspiration or just show something directly to your clients, you can jump-start your development with our pre-built example pages.
 Every page is spaced well, with attractive layouts and pleasing shapes.
-From specially designed dashboards for smart homes, virtual reality, and automotives to CRM admins, Vision UI Dashboard Free React has everything you need to quickly set up an amazing project.
+From specially designed dashboards for smart homes, virtual reality, and automotives to CRM admins,  Dashboard Free React has everything you need to quickly set up an amazing project.

 View <a href="https://demos.creative-tim.com/vision-ui-dashboard-react?ref=readme-vudreact" target="_blank">example pages here</a>.